alexiscolin/hepic-app/README.md

 App available on Netlify (de jaune et de bleu's account)- https://hepic-app.netlify.com/

+## Important note

+**- THIS REPO IS CREATED, MANAGED, USED BY DJDB AND MUST REMAIN SO.
+PLEASE, FORK OR DOWNLOAD IT TO PUSH YOUR OWN MONDIFICATIONS -**

 ## Informations

 This app is created by using [VueJS](https://vuejs.org/) in order to build user interfaces and makes a big use of VueJS dependencies library as [Vue-router](https://router.vuejs.org/) that controls every routing management or [VueX](https://vuex.vuejs.org/) that is a pattern for state management.